 School of Medicine

 Guidelines on Cholesterol Management: What You Need to Know

-The guidelines recommended that far more people take statin medications even if they have good cholesterol levels and have never had a heart attack or stroke.
+The guidelines recommended that more adults discuss with their health care provider whether they should consider taking a statin medication, even if they have average cholesterol levels and have never had a heart attack, stroke, or cardiac event.

 - Adults with existing heart disease or prior stroke

-- Adults with LDL “bad” cholesterol levels of 190 or above
+- Adults with LDL “bad” cholesterol levels of 190 mg/dL or above

 - Adults age 40 to 75 who have diabetes